redox-os/rfcs/text/0000-coprocess.md

 The obvious drawback is that this adds complexity, and it should be possible to achieve reasonable performance even without the coprocess concept.

+The coprocess concept is not generalizable to arbitrary programs.
+It imposes several restrictions on programs, such as position independence and the absence of unverified program loading Furthermore, protection keys control only data accesses, not instruction fetches.
+Coprocesses would on ther other hand have their own key-associated address subspace, making any instruction page effectively execute-only.
+Additionally, if that code results in any attempt at accessing data not pertaining to the caller's address substace, such as global variables, it would immediately result in a segmentation fault handled by redox-rt.
+Such a fault handler may cross-check the page protection key of the instruction address, with the current PKRU, and detect an intentional or unintentional attempt at executing another coprocess' text.
+Hence, although other coprocess' text may be leaked, there is likely no significant significant security issue with this, assuming .text secrecy is not part of the threat model.

+As for reliability, the possibility of executing other coprocess' text can presumably be limited by separating and/or randomizing programs' locations.
+Since there are only 16 possible keys, the amount of remaining address space (4-level: 8 TiB, or 5-level: 4 EiB) is still huge.

 # Alternatives
 [alternatives]: #alternatives